apifest/apifest/README.md

 ***apifest.mappings***

-* **Setup connection timeout**
+* **Setup token validation URL**

-If access token is required for an endpoint, it should be validated first.
-The endpoint that validates access tokens is setup  by the following property in apifest.properties file -
+If access token is required for an endpoint, first it should be validated.
+The endpoint(URL) that validates access tokens is setup by the following property in apifest.properties file -

 ***token.validate.endpoint***